-Also, to remind you, in our previous post, we’d listed down 50 manual testing interview questions which you must go through to understand the testing from scratch.
+Also, to remind you, in our previous post, we’d listed down 100+ manual testing interview questions that you must go through to understand the testing from scratch.

-Learning manual testing concepts can come in handy for building a meaningful and result oriented automation.
-Also, the knowledge you would gain from these will guide you for what to cover and how much to automate.
+Learning manual testing concepts can come in handy for building meaningful and result-oriented automation.
+Also, the knowledge you would gain from these will guide you on what to cover and how much to automate.

 That’s why we tried to bring some of the innovative interview questions for manual testers.
 It’ll all help us in bridging the gap between both these strategies.